Negligence in a Personal Injury Case

 - Speak with a lawyer immediately after your accident to protect your rights

-When you have been injured, it is essential not to admit fault during any of your interactions with the other party or their insurance company.
-While it is always best to speak with a lawyer first, if you are asked to write a statement, you should provide objective details about the incident without giving away any information that might indicate fault on your part.
+When your injured, it is essential to not admit fault during any of your interactions with the other party or their insurance company.
+If the insurance company asks to write a statement, only provide objective details about the incident without giving away any information that will indicate fault on your part.
 Your lawyer will use these statements along with your other pieces of evidence to build the case for your claim.

 Contact a Bakersfield Lawyer

-If you have been harmed by another individual or entity, you should obtain legal representation as soon as possible to have the best chance at an optimal outcome.
+When harmed by another individual or entity, obtain legal representation as soon as possible to have the best chance at an optimal outcome.
 Contact the Law Office of Kyle W. Jones in Bakersfield for a case evaluation today.
 We will work hard to get you fair compensation for your injuries.